Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 <input type="text" appInputFormat>
 ~~~

-If we wanted to add more flexiblity and customisation in the input field, we can define a field and mark it as a input property.
+If we wanted to add more flexiblity and customisation into the input field, we can define a field and mark it as a input property.

 ~~~
 <input type="text" appInputFormat [format] = "'uppercase'">
 ~~~

-Inside the input-format.directive.ts we define the new field and delcart it with a <strong> @input()</strong> then import it form our angualr/core.
+Inside the input-format.directive.ts we define the new field and delcare it with a <strong> @input()</strong> then import it form our angular/core.

 ~~~